mit-ll-responsible-ai/hydra-zen/docs/_sources/tutorials/hierarchy.rst.txt

    >>> latest_job  # changes based  on reader's date, time, and OS WindowsPath('C:/outputs/2021-10-22/00-19-52')

-Let's check the log file that our app wrote. ``player_log.txt`` should read as follows.
+Let's check the log file that our application wrote. ``player_log.txt`` should read as follows.

 .. code-block:: pycon